Lawn by Season

 Which reservoirs supply Yorkshire Water?

 Yorkshire Water draws primarily from Ladybower (shared with Severn Trent), Damflask, Howden, and Strines reservoirs.
-Ladybower is at the centre of the region's water supply and its level is the most-watched indicator for ban escalation.
+Ladybower is at the centre of the region's water supply and its level is the most-watched indicator for any escalation.

 How do I check if my postcode is in Yorkshire Water coverage?